How To Paint Window Frames & Trim: The No Tape Way

 It is no much easier than having to create perfect tape lines, plus it dries really quick.

-Normally I would get the primer tinted to a shade similar to what the final paint color will be but the paint department was having issues that day & I had a window to get home to 😉
+Normally I would get the primer tinted to a shade similar to what the final paint color will be but the paint department was having issues that day and I had a window to get home to 😉

 It already looks so much better with just the primer coat on!